besart-k/django-vue-project/README.md

 # Documentation

-Read Documentation.pdf in main project folder
+Read Documentation.pdf in main project folder for a simple demo.